felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 realizing it.
 We know where information lives, in fact we have the entire Internet at our disposal, including artificial intelligence.
 Yet, we do not feel capable of using this abundance of information effectively.
-We get discouraged.
+We get discouraged easily.
 We don't "read the manual."
 We believe we have leaky ears; we seem unable to retain knowledge.
 Learning new things feels like a chore, efforts spent often in vain.
 We start doubting ourselves.
 In social contexts, we feel powerless, stupid, and out of place.
 What is wrong with us?
 Why are we